Guest

 Configuration Guides, Command References, and Supplementary Resources

-Table 1 lists, in alphabetical order, Cisco IOS XE Software configuration guides and command references, including brief descriptions of the contents of the documents.
-The command references are comprehensive, meaning that they include commands for both Cisco IOS software and Cisco IOS XE software, for all releases.
+Table 1 lists, in alphabetical order, Cisco IOS XE software configuration guides and command references, including brief descriptions of the contents of the documents.
+The command references contain commands for both Cisco IOS software and Cisco IOS XE software, for all releases.
 The command references support many different software releases and platforms.
 Your Cisco IOS XE software release or platform may not support all these technologies.

 Table 1 Cisco IOS XE Configuration Guides and Command References